ReyBos/leetcode/README.md

 </p>
 <h3>How to use:</h3>
 <p>
 For every problem I solved, junit4 tests were written, you can use them to test your solutions.
 To do this, you need to find the task you are interested in in the table below and see in which package it lies.
 Or see the principle of forming a package for a task in the "Project structure" section.
-For example, the solution for a task named "Two sum" will be located at "src/main/java/two/sum/Solution.java"<br>
+For example, the solution to the problem "Two sum" will have the package "two.sum" and is located at "src/main/java/two/sum/Solution.java"<br>
 After you find the file you want, replace my code in it with yours.
 </p>
 <p>